rubanasyeda/LSi-Team-Vision/README.md

 ### Notes
--have a data pipeline
+- have a data pipeline
--have a training set
+- have a training set
 - what r risk with dataset
 - understand the dataset
-- -(add actions and then outcomes)
+- add actions and then outcomes